voxeltycoon/docs/docs/guides/script-mods/adding-onclick-event-to-a-notification.md

 An unwritten rule in programming is that you give your variables, classes, methods, etc, clear names.
 They should be named in such a way so that you know what their function is when you read their name.

-As you might have noticed, when we created this project, the class inside the project is named *"Class1"*.
+As you might have noticed, when we created this project, the class inside the project is named *"Class1"* by default.

 ```csharp
 namespace NotificationActionExample